andriolisp/queen-city-grub/docs/contracts.md

 ### Response
 ```
 {
   "message": "Would you recommend a place to eat",
+  "classifier":
+      {
         "highEnd": false,
         "recommend": true,
-  "food": null
+        "food": null,
         "location": null,
+      }
 }

 ## Entity Tagger